kushagratrivedi2005/LLMS-in-Puzzles/README.md

 - **Level 5**: Problem IDs 81-87

 ## Directory Structure
+- sample-data/
-- **sample-data/puzzles/**: Contains all the problem statements.
+  - puzzles/                # Contains all the problem statements.
-- **sample-data/solutions/**: Contains the corresponding solutions for the problems.
+  - solutions/              # Contains the corresponding solutions for the problems.
+- testing/
-- **testing/helpful_debugging**: A debugging script that was useful during development.
+  - helpful_debugging/      # A debugging script that was useful during development.
-- **testing/test_case_generate_wrong**: Identifies cases where the validator was malfunctioning by applying transitions that were not possible on a given string.
+  - test_case_generate_wrong/ # Identifies cases where the validator was malfunctioning by applying transitions that were not possible on a given string.
+- Task1.pdf                 # Task 1 document.
+- Task2.pdf                 # Task 2 document.
+- Task3.pdf                 # Task 3 document.
+- Task4.pdf                 # Task 4 document.